 Then the Japanese economy crashed, about two-thirds of the skier market disappeared and suddenly boarders were courted by the resorts and the competency tests were gone!
 In fact the Japanese went so far the other way that during the 1990s, when they operated more indoor snow centres than any other nation, most of these facilities contained the world’s first, year-round indoor half pipes and were for use by boarders only.

 Today Japanese ski areas have a lot to offer boarders – most of the uplift is provided by easy to use chairs and of course there’s that famous powder and some spectacular views.

-Terrain parks have also become a popular feature with many of the country’s largest and most famous resorts like Appi, Nozwwa Onsen (one of the country’s oldest, most traditional and also famous for its snow monkeys bathing in the local hot springs), Naeba, Furana and Shiga Kogen where the 1998 Winter Olympics were staged.
+Terrain parks have also become a popular feature with many of the country’s largest and most famous resorts like Appi, Nozawa Onsen (one of the country’s oldest, most traditional and also famous for its snow monkeys bathing in the local hot springs), Naeba, Furano and Shiga Kogen where the 1998 Winter Olympics were staged.

 In fact the 1998 Nagano Winter Olympics were the world’s first to feature snowboarding as an Olympic discipline.
 The Kanbayashi Snowboard Park in Yamanouchi, Nagano was specially constructed in 1995 to host snowboarding half-pipe events for the 1998 Winter Olympics.
 This started a trend four years later when Park City Mountain resort decided to lift its much later ban on boarders in Utah USA so that it could host Olympic events at the 2002 Salt Lake Winter Games.